Skip to content

 • package.json - npm config

-• index.ts - Extension entry (TypeScript)
+• index.ts or index.js - extension entry

-• xopc.extension.json - Extension manifest
+• xopc.extension.json - extension manifest

-• README.md - Documentation template
+• README.md - documentation

 Three-tier Storage Architecture